microsoft/pdb-rs/docs/pdb/ipi.md

 # IPI Stream (Fixed Stream 4)

-The IPI Stream uses many of the same data structures as the TPI Stream, and the [TPI Stream](tpi_stream.md) specification should serve as the specification for the IPI Stream.
+The IPI Stream uses many of the same data structures as the TPI Stream and the [TPI Stream](tpi_stream.md) specification should serve as the specification for the IPI Stream.
 However, The IPI Stream and TPI Stream store different kinds records and serve different purposes.

 These aspects of the TPI Stream and IPI Stream are identical: